makersacademy/airport_challenge/README.md

 # North's Airport Challenge

 notes:
-  #stormy? test for boolean may fail on VERY rare occasions.
-Run rspec again.
+  1.) #stormy? test for boolean return value relies on many runs likely to produce at least one 'true' value.
+I don't really know how to use the rspec mocking syntax, I didn't get that far during the week.
+But I will try to write a double if I get the rest of the user stories covered.

+  2,) feature_test.rb is pretty useless right now.